guidoschmidt/hicetnunc.wiki.backup/Features-not-yet-implemented.md

-* Deleting tags already set in your NFT
-* Sorting your creations/collections
+* Auctions
-* Creating your own gallery (this is being worked on)
+* Creating your own gallery